siddharth2016/hashnode-blog/cktik9zhr01c0nos1hmqv3rgw.md

 ### map, flatMap, filter and for

 Finally, on the most important part of functional programming, that would become the daily need of a Scala programmer.
-I wanted to include these in the previous [part](https://blog.codekaro.info/scala-for-beginners-crash-course-part-4) but to show how these work I need to show collections in scala first, now that we know enough about collections, let's move on to these functions.
+I wanted to include these in the previous [part](https://chandraji.dev/scala-for-beginners-crash-course-part-4) but to show how these work I needed to show collections in scala first, now that we know enough about collections, let's move on to these functions.

 > Note: For the sake of examples, I will be showing these operations on the `List` sequence, you can try these on other collections as well.